followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/6 Pivot Grid Cell/expanded.md

 ===========================================================================

 <!--shortDescription-->
 Indicates whether the cell is expanded.
-Available for row or data area cells only.
+Available for row or column area cells only.
 <!--/shortDescription-->

 <!--fullDescription-->